 Gordon W. Lathrop is a pastor of the Evangelical Lutheran Church in America who has recently been Visiting Professor of Liturgical Studies in Yale Divinity School and is Professor of Liturgy Emeritus at the Lutheran Theological Seminary at Philadelphia.
 He lives in Philadelphia with his wife.
 He is author of several books, including Holy Things: A Liturgical Theology (Fortress 1993), Holy People: A Liturgical Ecclesiology (Fortress 1999), Holy Ground: A Liturgical Cosmology (Fortress 2003), The Pastor: A Spirituality (Fortress 2006), and The Four Gospels on Sunday: The New Testament and the Reform of Christian Worship (Fortress 2012).

-Last year in March 2011, the Christus Rex award was presented to George Hoyer in a ceremony at his home.
+In March 2011, the Christus Rex award was presented to George Hoyer in a ceremony at his home.
 Bishop Margaret Payne, Rev. Susan Nachtigal, Rev. Christopher Hoyer, Rev. Peter Hoyer, and other members of the New England synod participated in the presentation.

 Please follow this link to "Ode to Blessed George," written by Robert Bergt